fru/btld-template/Notes/Code exampe.md

    listeners: {[key: string]: VdomStateListener[]} = {};
    attrs: {[attr: string]: VdomAttrPart[]} = {};

-   // Is this need - or is every change directly mirrored?
+   // This shouldn't be needed as this would mean replaceChildren
    rerenderContent: boolean = false;

    // ???
 Expose api as state??